json-schema-org/website/pages/blog/posts/analysis-of-json-schema-defects.md

 - collecting all the public schemas we could find (especially aggregating corpura from prior academic studies),
 - writing several tools to analyze schemas and report *definite* or *probable* defects,
-- looking at the reported defects to try to guess *why* these defects are there (most of the time some typo, a misplaced `}`, some type errors…),
+- looking at the reported defects to try to guess *why* these defects are there (most of the time some type error, some typo, a misplaced `}`…),
 - thinking about what changes in the spec could rule out these schemas, while still allowing to describe useful JSON data structures.

-Overall, the quality of publicly available schemas is… not great:
-Over **60%** of schemas are shown to have some type of defects, resulting in the worst case in unintended data to be validated, possibly risking system breakage or cybersecurity issues.
+Overall, the quality of publicly available schemas is… not great: Over **60%** of schemas are shown to have some defects, resulting in the worst case in unintended data to be validated, possibly risking system breakage or cybersecurity issues.

 The changes we recommend go beyond [Last Breaking Change](/blog/posts/the-last-breaking-change), and somehow change the philosophy of the specification, so can be perceived as controversial.
-However they reach their target, which is to turn most defects into errors while keeping the overall syntax.
+However, they reach their target, which is to turn most defects into errors while keeping the overall syntax look and feel.
-Although the added restrictions would require to update some existing schemas, we found that a significant number of public schemas already conform to our proposed restrictions.
+Although the added restrictions would require to update some existing schemas, we found that a significant number of public schemas _already_ conform to our proposed restrictions.

 ## Common Defects